HarpElle/empowervb-website/src/content/teams/u15-nationals.md

 ## Building Champions On and Off the Court

-Empower VB’s inaugural U15 Nationals team combines elite volleyball training with character development in a supportive family environment.
+Empower Volleyball Club’s inaugural U15 Nationals team combines elite volleyball training with character development in a supportive family environment.

 ### What to Expect